realRaghavGupta/NextCloud/Step 1 - Initial Server Setup.md

 	Span a Digital Ocean droplet (or any other of your choice, the guide will assume you have a VPS)

-		setup SSH to use with the droplet by adding key during initial setup only
+		setup SSH key to use with the droplet by adding key during initial setup only

 	let the IP address be 132.158.65.24

 	login to droplet
+		ssh root@132.158.65.24
-		ssh root@132.158.65.24 || if using SSH -> ssh -I " key " root@132.158.65.24   {from linux shell}
+		if using with key: ssh -I " key " root@132.158.65.24   {from linux shell}

 	update the sources
 		apt-get update	{no need to add sudo, since we are already root}